dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
 If a reference to the unredacted vCon is provided in the url, the access to that URL MUST be restricted to only those who should be allowed to see the PII for the redacted vCon.

 TODO: Need to define method(s) for redaction??
+No, redaction of text, audio and video can be done with existing post processing of media.
+Method of redaction is out of scope of this document.
+In scope: how to reference or handle redactions.

+Do we need different levels of redaction?
+If so, we need lables for the levels of redaction.

 * uuid: "String" (optional if inline or external reference provided)